sampsyo/home/_drafts/scope.md

 It's not pretty, but it finally prints 42.
 For function arguments, at least, JavaScript has static scope.

-## Using Sibling Scopes
+## A Sibling Scope

-To write a nicer example that involves `var` but still exhibits statically scoped behavior, we can abandon the idea that we can redefine `n` in the reference's *parent* scope.
+To write a nicer example that involves `var` but still demonstrates static scope, we can abandon the idea that we can redefine `n` in the reference's *parent* scope.
 Instead, let's assign to it in a *sibling* scope in a separate function:

 ```typescript
 var n = 12;